Aging and Longevity Studies Program

-The Aging & Longevity Studies Program is a multidisciplinary curriculum program consisting of courses in the Psychological, Biological/Health, and Social/Cultural aspects of aging which have been coordinated and sequenced to provide a planned program of study for students with academic, research or service career interests in aging—which includes geriatrics and gerontology.
-The Aging & Longevity Studies Program serves both undergraduate and graduate students.
+The Aging and Longevity Studies Program is a multidisciplinary curriculum program consisting of courses in the Psychological, Biological/Health, and Social/Cultural aspects of aging which have been coordinated and sequenced to provide a planned program of study for students with academic, research or service career interests in aging—which includes geriatrics and gerontology.
+The Aging and Longevity Studies Program serves both undergraduate and graduate students.
 10 minute overview of Certificate and Minor at University of Iowa

 The Program draws upon existing courses and works with faculty to develop new courses.
 Aging-specific core courses are principally focused on older persons and/or the aging process.
 Aging-related cross-listed courses have at least 50% of the content related to aging, longevity and/or older adulthood.
 To see the courses available each semester check the University of Iowa course lists and type in "ASP."
 The in-person and on-line courses available each semester will be listed.
 Course selection--especially in terms of electives--varies from semester to semester and from year to year.

 The program is administered by the College of Liberal Arts and Sciences in cooperation with other colleges of the University, and housed within the School of Social Work.
 A tenured faculty member, Mercedes Bern-Klug, serves as director of the program.
 An Advisory Committee advises on matters of curriculum.
-See the menu at the left for additional resources on aging or to join the Aging & Longevity Studies listserv.
+See the menu at the left for additional resources on aging or to join the Aging and Longevity Studies listserv.

-There are many options for specializing in Aging & Longevity Studies:
+There are many options for specializing in Aging and Longevity Studies:

 - Certificate in Aging and Longevity Studies